 2. Cream French Bulldog

-These cream-colored beauties are very similar to white-coated Frenchies.
+These cream French Bulldogs are similar to white-coated Frenchies.
 However, instead of a bright snowy white, this color is more of an off-white or eggshell color.
 Like the white French Bulldog, there will be no other patches of color around the body.
-Cream is another AKC accepted color standard.
+The Cream French Bulldog is another AKC accepted color standard.

 3. Fawn French Bulldog

 In terms of color, Fawn is a brownish color for dog coats.
 And this isn’t just a single spot on the color palette.
-Fawn Frenchies can range anywhere from a light sandy brown to an almost deep reddish-brown color.
+They range anywhere from a light sandy brown French Bulldog to an almost deep reddish-brown color.
 One thing to note is that Fawn colored pups often come with a black mask or a darker fawn (or black) stripe down their backs.
-These are another AKC standard breed color.
+These are another AKC standard breed color, though they’re often considered to be a brown French Bulldog.

 4. Fawn and White French Bulldog